Leaderboard

 3 points

-Good to see a strong response from the EU over Belarus' hijacking of the Ryanair flight.
+5. Good to see a strong response from the EU over Belarus' hijacking of the Ryanair flight.
 European Commission President Ursula von der Leyen on Monday said the bloc is "closing our airspace to planes from Belarus" and calling on EU airlines not to fly over the country.
-She added that "further economic sanctions will be presented soon." https://edition.cnn.com/2021/05/24/business/airlines-belarus-air-space/index.html3 points
+She added that "further economic sanctions will be presented soon." https://edition.cnn.com/2021/05/24/business/airlines-belarus-air-space/index.html

-Sorry for the double reply but this video really hits the spot about who he was.
-The gambler was only a small part of it, albeit a very successful one2 points
+7. Sorry for the double reply but this video really hits the spot about who he was.
+The gambler was only a small part of it, albeit a very successful one

 2 points

-I skied almost everyday in the winter for 20 years (1/3 of them employed full-time as an instructor & race coach).
+11. I skied almost everyday in the winter for 20 years (1/3 of them employed full-time as an instructor & race coach).
 Cable cars & gondolas were a luxury compared to old style, slow, 2-person chairlifts.
 Often, the ride was high above cliffs in the middle of blizzards - high winds & driving snow.
-Some of the best years of my life.2 points
+Some of the best years of my life.

-You ain't seen nothing yet.
-Just wait until they tell you that homeless people and (probably) soi dogs will be vaccinated before farangs, lol!2 points
+12. You ain't seen nothing yet.
+Just wait until they tell you that homeless people and (probably) soi dogs will be vaccinated before farangs, lol!

 1 point